 SEC) for more than six consecutive months.
-See "Supplementary Risk Factors - Risks Related to the Notes - Pending legislation may allow us to incur additional leverage" in this prospectus supplement.
+See "Supplementary Risk Factors - Risks Related to the Notes - Recent legislation may allow us to incur additional leverage, which could increase the risk of investing in the Company" in this prospectus supplement.

 • If, at any time, we are not subject to the reporting requirements of Sections 13 or 15(d) of the Securities Exchange Act of 1934, or the Exchange Act, to file any periodic reports with the SEC, we agree to furnish to holders of the Notes and the trustee, for the period of time during which the Notes are outstanding, our audited annual consolidated financial statements, within 90 days of our fiscal year end, and unaudited interim consolidated financial statements, within 45 days of our fiscal quarter end (other than our fourth fiscal quarter).
 All such financial statements will be prepared, in all material respects, in accordance with applicable Generally Accepted Accounting Principles in the United States of America, or U.S. GAAP.